Sabres blanked in Detroit - NewsBreak

 What's Next:

-The script flips for the blue and gold, as they'll host the Red Wings in Buffalo on Monday afternoon, Jan.
-17. Puck drop inside KeyBank Center is set for 1 p.m.
-EST, and the Paul William Beltz Pregame Show with Brian Koziol starts at 12 p.m.
-EST on our sister station, the Bet 1520.
+The script flips for the Sabres, as they'll host the Red Wings in Buffalo on Monday afternoon for a Martin Luther King Day matinee.
+Puck drop at KeyBank Center is set for 1 p.m.
+EST with pregame coverage starting at 12 p.m.
+EST with Brian Koziol on our sister station, The Bet 1520.

 Comments / 0